 You can also feed some plant food to your blood lilies – once in 2 weeks.
 In cold weather, only water the plant when you feel like the plant and soil are appearing too dry.
 Other than that, you don’t need to water blood lilies when they shed their withered leaves.

-We hope that after reading our detailed guide, you realized that caring for the blood lily like a pro in 2020 isn’t as difficult as it seems.
+We hope that after reading our detailed guide, you realized that caring for the blood lily like a pro isn’t as difficult as it seems.
 All you need to do is water these plants throughout the growing season with care, without making the ground soggy.
 A light application of any balanced garden fertilizer every now and then might also be a good idea!